amazon-archives/sql-odbc/README.md

+__NOTE:__ We have merged this repository into [Open Distro for Elasticsearch SQL](https://github.com/opendistro-for-elasticsearch/sql) as of 7/9/20.
+Please visit [here](https://github.com/opendistro-for-elasticsearch/sql/tree/master/sql-odbc) for latest updates on SQL ODBC.
+Thanks.
+---

 # Open Distro for Elasticsearch ODBC Driver

 ElasticsearchODBC is a read-only ODBC driver for Windows and Mac for connecting to Open Distro for Elasticsearch SQL support.